-Major procurements involving substantive efforts (corresponding to a dollar threshold to be determined with the NSF) will be submitted to NSF for approval or concurrence, in accordance with the Cooperative Agreement.
+Procurements which require interaction with the NSF as determined by the NSF procurement rules for Advanced LIGO will be submitted to NSF for approval or concurrence.
 Advanced LIGO Laboratory staff performs subcontract technical and programmatic management.
 All procurements and subcontracts will be subject to the terms and conditions of the Cooperative Agreement.

-6.6.3.1 Approach
+5.6.3.1 Approach